veracrypt/VeraCrypt/README.md

 Keep this in mind if you compile VeraCrypt and compare your binaries with the official binaries.
-If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (there may be further differences if you use a different version of the compiler, or if you install a different or no service pack for Visual Studio, or different hotfixes for it, or if you use different versions of the required SDKs).
+If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KiB greater than sizes of your binaries (there may be further differences if you use a different version of the compiler, or if you install a different or no service pack for Visual Studio, or different hotfixes for it, or if you use different versions of the required SDKs).